-It is important to note, the "expenditure in year" row is an estimate of actual capital expenditure to be incurred in the financial year and includes the impact of carry forwards from the previous year and carry forwards into future years based on historic trends.
+It is important to note, the "expenditure in year" row is an estimate of actual capital expenditure to be incurred in the financial year based on a detailed analysis of project spend, timing and delivery and includes the impact of carry forwards from the previous year and carry forwards into future years based on historic trends.
 This ensures a more accurate CFR position which is important when considering investment and borrowing decisions.
-It will therefore be different to the amount identified as funding earlier in the report in the capital funding tables.
+It will therefore be different to the amount identified as funding earlier in the report in the capital funding tables as these are setting out the permission to allocate capital budget to a project.